RoseWrightdev/RoseWrightdev/README.md

 This summer, I'm working 30 hours a week at the College of Liberal Arts on JavaScript automation in Google Workspaces, accessibility, and content editing.

-I'm focusing on these projects:
+I'm focusing on contributing to and updating these projects:

 - Kubernetes GatewayAPI